kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

   - "/blog/release-notes-15"
 ---

 Our next, sunny stop - Lima may falsely suggest that the Kyma crew eased off a bit in the last couple of weeks and got carried away by the relaxing summer atmosphere.
 Nothing further from the truth.
 Kyma 1.5 Lima brings quite a few interesting changes.
 Above all, we ensured that all Kyma components are compatible with Kubernetes 1.15.
-We also provided Namespace-level addons configuration options and added the experimental function controller module that is based on Knative.
+We also provided Namespace-level addons configurations and added the experimental function controller module that is based on Knative.
 Read the full release notes for the complete list of improvements offered by the 1.5 release.

 <!-- overview -->